Leading with Hearts and Smarts

 Innovative business executive, Transformative leader, Public and Private Company Board Member, Founder Generation W, former President of the WNBA, Author of WOWsdom! the girls guide to the Positive & the Possible

 We all want to find our what and discover our why.
 In the process, perhaps leave something behind that says, "I was here, and I did something meaningful."
-But figuring out how to do that, well, that's the real puzzle.
+But figuring out how to do that

 I had a chat with Kate Johnson, Director of Global Sports, Media and Entertainment Marketing at Google.
 She's not just any exec – she's a silver medal rowing Olympian, an accomplished sports executive, and a longtime powerhouse and pioneer of championing women's sports.
 She is also a cancer thriver who has come out stronger on the other side, even calling her cancer year 'magical' because of the lessons she learned and the amazing community of women who stood by her.